Benefits of castor oil for the face and skin

-Typically, people take castor oil as a laxative, but the oil has some potential benefits for the skin.
+People typically take castor oil as a laxative, but the oil has potential benefits for the skin.

-This article will outline what castor oil is and discuss its benefits for the skin.
+This article will outline what castor oil is and discuss its benefits for the skin, as well as how to use it and possible side effects to expect.

 - Castor oil comes from seeds of the ricinus communis plant, which is native to tropical areas of Africa and Asia.